ora0600/confluent-new-cdc-connector/management_offset_trails.md

 ## 4. Use case: Connector maintenance

 You can pause the connector via API or UI.
-We will do with API, this easier to follow.
+We will do with API, this is easier to follow.
 For this case, we will pause our connector and in parallel transactions are executed in Database.

 1. Pause Connector: